Current Clinical Scholars

 Bio: Dr. Alvarez received her MD and PhD from New York University School of Medicine.
 She completed her internal medicine residency at New York University School of Medicine.
 As a Clinical Scholar, Dr. Alvarez is studying the neuro-immune interactions in the gut by employing animal models and human mucosal tissues.

 Ohad Bentur, MD, MHA

 Lab: Allen and Frances Adler Laboratory of Blood and Vascular Biology

 Research Interest: Dr. Ohad Bentur’s Current research interests include thrombosis and hemostasis, with a focus on development of novel platelet antagonists and platelet monitoring assays.
 His experience with translational medicine and drug development steered his research activity during the SARS-CoV-2 pandemic to development of inhaled therapy for COVID-19.

 Current Research Protocol Title: Identification of genetic modifiers that ameliorate the clinical severity of patients with hemophilia

-Bio: Dr. Ohad Bentur received his MD from the Technion-Israel Institute of Technology, Israel and his MHA from the Ben Gurion University of the Negev, Israel.
-He completed his internal medicine residency and hematology fellowship at the Tel Aviv Medical Center, Israel.
-As a Clinical Scholar, Dr. Bentur will focus on molecular analysis of patients with bleeding disorders and genotype-phenotype correlation analysis in these patients.
-He will try to identify genetic modifiers in patients with less severe bleeding symptoms than expected based on the severity of their coagulation abnormality.
+Bio: Dr. Ohad S. Bentur received his MD from the Technion-Israel Institute of Technology, Israel and his MHA from the Ben Gurion University of the Negev, Israel.
+He completed his internal medicine residency and hematology fellowship at the Tel Aviv Medical Center, Israel, and was also a staff physician at Physicians for Human Rights – Israel.
+Dr. Bentur is Co-Chief of the Rockefeller University Clinical Scholars Program.